 Where we assess fair compensation as being more than £150,000, we can tell the business to pay £150,000 compensation (plus any interest and costs) - and recommend that the financial business pays the balance of the compensation.
 It is up to the financial business whether or not it pays the balance.

-Whether or not we uphold their complaint, the consumer may wish to consider getting their own independent legal advice before deciding whether they would be better off taking a financial business to court.
+There has been legal action in the courts to clarify the position about whether a consumer who has accepted our decision can then go on to pursue the business for further compensation.
+It seems very unlikely that a consumer could do so.
+However, whether or not we uphold their complaint, the consumer may wish to consider getting their own independent legal advice before deciding whether they would be better off taking a financial business to court.

 There are time limits that apply for taking cases to court - and these will continue to run while a case is with us.